soramanew/wfinfo-linux/README.md

 ## Configuration

-Configuration is in `ags/config.user.js`.
-Read the comments in the file for what each variable controls.
+Configuration is in `ags/config.user.js` and `ags/scss/main.scss`.
+Read the comments in each file for how to configure.

 ## FAQ